Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: Introduction

-Another way of treating the moduli space is to show that one can choose, on $\tilde{\mathbb{P}}$, a polarization in a such a way that a framed sheaf $(\mathcal{E}, \Phi)$ is stable framed sheaf in the sense of Huybrechts and Lehn, and using their result that the moduli space of such objects is a quasi-projective scheme \cite{Naka1,bruzzo}.
-The equivalence between the two approaches is established by the fact that in both cases the moduli space is fine as we prove for the moduli space $\mathcal{M}^{\tilde{\mathbb{P}}}_{\vec{a}, k}$ in this work.
-This generalizes the result by Nakajima \cite{Naka1} and Okonek \cite{Okonek} et al in the cases of Hilbert schemes of points on the projective plane, and rank-2 stable bundles on the projective plane, respectively.
+Another way of treating the moduli space is to show that one can choose a polarization on $\tilde{\mathbb{P}}$ such that a framed sheaf $(\mathcal{E}, \Phi)$ is stable in the sense of Huybrechts and Lehn (Nakajima \cite{Naka1}, Bruzzo and Markushevich \cite{bruzzo}), and using their result that the moduli space of such objects is a quasi-projective scheme \cite[Theorem 0.1]{Huy1},\cite{Huy2}.
+Moreover this moduli space is fine \cite[Theorem 0.1]{Huy1} and its smoothness follows from the vanishing of the obstruction in \cite[Section 4]{Huy1}, while in the present work, the smoothness proof is based on the ADHM construction, where the moduli space is a quotient of an affine space by a non-reductive group.

+The equivalence between the two approaches is established by the fact that in both cases the moduli space is fine, as we prove for the moduli space $\mathcal{M}^{\tilde{\mathbb{P}}}_{\vec{a}, k}$ in this work.
+This generalizes the result by Nakajima \cite{Naka} and Okonek et. al. \cite{Okonek} in the cases of Hilbert schemes of points on the projective plane, and rank-2 stable bundles on the projective plane, respectively.
 This comparison also implies that $\mathcal{M}^{\tilde{\mathbb{P}}}_{\vec{a}, k}$ is quasi-projective.